carterwsmith/se23-project2/README.md

 You will also need to create a `src/.env` file containing a `GITHUB_ACCESS_TOKEN` variable with `repo:status` permission to set the commit status.

 To run tests locally, run `python -m pytest` from the root directory.

-To access CI job history, visit the `/history` route of the server.